mapbender/mapbender-documentation/en/functions/search/search_router.rst

 Search Router
 *************

 This element creates a configurable search formular with result output.
-At this time generic SQL search is supported, with more to come (WFS, Solr, ...).
+At this point of time generic SQL search is supported, with more to come (WFS, Solr, ...).

 .. image:: ../../../figures/search_router_en.png
      :scale: 80